N12 – Terminating a Tenancy for Landlord’s Own Use

 When serving notice to end tenancy for landlord’s own use, it is important that there be good faith.
 Good faith is having a genuine intention to occupy the rental unit for residential purposes for at least one year.

-Once Bill 184, Protecting Tenants and Strengthening Community Housing Act, 2020 is proclaimed, landlords will also be required to notify the Landlord and Tenant Board of any N12 or N13 notices they have given for the same or a different rental unit.
+Landlords are also required to notify the Landlord and Tenant Board of any N12 or N13 notices they have given for the same or a different rental unit within two years prior to filing the application.
 Non-compliance means the Landlord and Tenant Board can refuse the application.

 If this happens, a tenant can file a T5 application against a former landlord for bad faith within 12 months of the date they moved out.